TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

     [x] Test out runpod L4s.
     [x] Try to run modules from our arc runner, writing to a local db.
     [x] Try running and writing to a different db.
-[ ] Re-build the aux script for arc-agi-2025.
 [x] Import the fp8 model to kaggle.
 Should be easy.
   [x] Add to the L4 script, on T4s.
 [ ] Get SGLang working in Kaggle.